- New Student Orientation

 Campus Center 2nd Floor

-Registration Process and Instructions
+First Semester Registration Process

 - Activity courses.
 You may add 1-credit physical activity classes (we do not have a physical education requirement) and as many music activities as are feasible.
-Music activities do not count in the semester course load and do not count for credit unless taken in the combinations and/or sequences described in the Catalog.
-Registration into music lessons and ensembles happens after you arrive on campus.
+Music activities do not count in the semester course load and do not count for credit unless taken in the combinations and/or sequences described in the College Catalog.
+The Music Department's Studio instruction/private lessons registration and ensemble auditions begin after you arrive on campus.

 - Balance.
 Taking courses from different disciplines with different methods of learning is wise.
 Not only will this expose you to Macalester’s diverse curriculum, but it may also help you avoid taking three reading/writing heavy courses or three lab intensive courses in the same semester.
 Variety and balance often go hand in hand.

 - Course sequencing.
 Some disciplines are sequentially organized and it is important to take the appropriate level course early in your college career.
 Language courses are a good example.
 If you will be continuing in a language you studied in high school to meet Mac’s second language requirement, taking that course in the first semester is a wise move.
 The Sciences and Mathematics are also examples of subjects where course sequencing is critical.
 Students planning to major in these areas are advised to read the departmental recommendations about which course should be taken first.

 - Prior college credit or placement.
 College credit is awarded to students who have received an appropriate score on the Advanced Placement or International Baccalaureate Exams and for courses taken at a college or university prior to entering Macalester.
 College credit is not awarded for college in the high school programs.
 Students who anticipate receiving college credit should not select a course that is equivalent to the course for which credit will be awarded.
-Similarly, students who are taking courses that have placement exams should take the test prior to selecting courses (in the case of French, German and Spanish) or during orientation (chemistry, Japanese and Chinese) so that the course selected is appropriate.
+Similarly, students who are taking courses that have placement exams should take the test prior to selecting courses (in the case of French, German, Spanish and Chemistry) or during orientation (Japanese and Chinese) so that the course selected is appropriate.
 Schedule adjustments may also be necessary after consultation with the department chair or faculty member teaching the course.